SonjaKK/StudentManager.Docs/docs/Qualifications/addingnewapplicationwizard.md

     - Passport Number
   - National ID Number
 - **Custom Field**
-  - This field can be customized to your needs
+  - This field can be customized to your need
-  - Click on the link to set this up [LINK to More – Custom Fields Word Doc)